ACCESSIBILITY INFORMATION & FACILITIES

-Parklife continues to work to ensure the festival is accessible for everyone attending and we will once again be working closely with Attitude is Everything to make this happen.
+Parklife continues to work to ensure the festival is accessible for everyone attending.
 Please read the following page for all information on our onsite facilitates.

 We provide a 2:1 ticket scheme for individuals who would be unable to attend our events without bringing a personal assistant.
 Once you have bought a full price ticket, please fill in the access requirement form and provide us with documentation in order to receive your personal assistant ticket.